 Contingency Management (CM)

-Contingency management therapy may effectively help treat substance use disorders, including alcohol, opioids, marijuana, and stimulants, and it encourages or reinforces sobriety.
-Contingency Management is also referred to as motivational incentives, the prize method, or the carrot and stick method.
+Contingency management therapy may effectively help treat substance use disorders, including alcohol, opioids, marijuana, and stimulants, encouraging or reinforcing sobriety.
+CM is also referred to as motivational incentives, the prize method, or the carrot and stick method.

 In Contingency Management, patients receive a reward when they reach a treatment goal.
 For example, the most common type of CM reward for substance use patients is to get cash, a voucher, or some attainable prize in response to a negative urine toxicology screen.

-Contingency Management (CM) is not always implemented in a treatment center or by a clinician.
+Although Contingency Management (CM) is not always implemented in a treatment center or by a clinician, it is often used at home.
 Sometimes parents of teenagers will also use this type of method to promote healthy behaviors.
 One of the main benefits of CM is that it can result in a reduction in two of the most significant treatment-related concerns: dropping out and relapse.

 Motivational Interviewing (MI)

 Motivational Interviewing is a client-centered counseling approach for achieving behavior change while helping patients explore and resolve ambivalence.